umalabs/authorization-enhanced-mail-system/README.md

 </p>

 <p class="abstract">
-&emsp;<strong><em>Abstract</em></strong>—This paper intends to explain how the trust framework, Correlated Authorization [1], can improve the current mail system.
+&emsp;<strong><em>Abstract</em></strong>—This paper intends to explain how the Identity Propagation Trust Framework [1], can improve the current mail system.
 </p>
 <p class="abstract">
 &emsp;Electronic mail (email) is the most pervasive form of business information exchange.
 Email is being used not only as an interpersonal communication tool but also as a "default choice" for sending files.
-In this paper, the Correlated Authorization [1] trust framework—built on top of User-Managed Access (UMA) [2, 3] and OAuth 2.0 [4, 5] protocols—is proposed to overcome the data storage, access control, and data transfer limitations of the current mail system.
+In this paper, the Identity Propagation Trust Framework [1] framework—built on top of OIDC [2, 3] and OAuth 2.0 [4, 5] protocols—is proposed to overcome the data storage, access control, and data transfer limitations of the current mail system.
 </p>

 ## I. Introduction